-- Used in most homes and small businesses
+- Single phase electricity is used in most homes and small businesses

 - Able to supply ample power for most smaller customers, including homes and small, non-industrial businesses